-- Without going to far, those that have a high sugar content will double the amount of calories that you burned while you were exercising.
+- Without going too far, those that have a high sugar content will double the number of calories that you burned while you were exercising.
 Be careful with them!

 3. Fried Foods

-Fried food and fast food have high numbers of saturated fats.
+Fried foods and fast foods have a high number of saturated fats.
 This type of food isn’t recommended at any time, especially not right after working out.

 Your reward for after a workout shouldn’t be eating more calories than you burned.